Culture in Architectural Practice

 What does culture really mean and how do we ensure it is front and centre in our practices?
-Join HR experts Rhonda Brighton-Hall and James Hancock on Wednesday 11 March for a webinar on the importance of culture in architectural practice.
-BOOK NOW.
+HR experts Rhonda Brighton-Hall and James Hancock discuss the importance of culture in architectural practice.

 Culture has many definitions, and at times it feels too big, too all-encompassing – almost impossible to define, let alone shift.
 That said, we all appreciate the value of culture as fundamentally how we treat each other and every person we do business with.
 To that end, it’s important that every person on the team understands and performs their role confidently.

-Book now for the March ACA Insight webinar, where People and Culture experts Rhonda Brighton-Hall and James Hancock will discuss:
+For this CPD webinar, People and Culture experts Rhonda Brighton-Hall and James Hancock discuss the following:

 - What is culture and why it matters in architectural practice